streamlit/docs/content/kb/tutorials/databases/private-gsheet.md

 <Note>

-The button **CREATE SERVICE ACCOUNT** is gray, you don't have the correct permissions.
+The button "**CREATE SERVICE ACCOUNT**" is gray, you don't have the correct permissions.
 Ask the admin of your Google Cloud project for help.

 </Note>

-After clicking **DONE**, you should be back on the service accounts overview.
+After clicking "**DONE**", you should be back on the service accounts overview.
 First, note down the email address of the account you just created (**important for next step!**).
 Then, create a JSON key file for the new account and download it:

 <Flex>
 <Image alt="GCP screenshot 8" src="/images/databases/private-gsheet-8.png" />